bgandon/killbill-simple-tax-plugin/README.md

 Upcoming improvements
 ---------------------

-1. Allow editing the tax codes of invoice items
+1. Implement critical user story for European VAT:
+   - B2B that have a valid VAT number aren’t charged VAT
+   - B2B that don’t have a VAT number are charged VAT at their local rate
+2. Build a more comprehensive example configuration that embraces more European countries
-2. Have the precision of tax amounts depend on the currency used
+3. Have the precision of tax amounts depend on the currency used
-3. Have i18n for tax items descriptions
+4. Have i18n for tax items descriptions

 Building and Installing